How to Define Project Scope: Best Practices for IT Outsourcing Partnerships

 How to Define a Project Scope?

-To write a project scope, gather all information discussed during ideation and planning.
-Analyze previous similar projects for insights about the size, cost, timeline, risks, and lessons learned.
+To outline a project scope, you need to organize a set of meetings with all stakeholders: from investors and company owners to end users and project teams.
+Gather all information discussed and, if possible, analyze previous similar projects for insights about the size, cost, timeline, risks, and lessons learned.
 If available, use the following documents as inputs:

 • Project vision statement – a high-level overview of project goals and their fit within the organization’s strategy.